2lambda123/swishRollbar/README.md

 ## Type error route
 Node JS type and syntax error example

+## Uncaught exception route
+Same example as abow with type and syntax error but here we don't do a try catch

 In your Rollbar configuration you can set rollbar to always catch error's on:
 - Uncaught exceptions
 - UnhandledRejections exceptions